Lesson 2: Buying Photoshop

 - Layer groups: Elements does not allow you to create new layer groups.
 However, you will be able to view existing groups when working with files created in the full version of Photoshop.

 - 8-bit mode: Elements is mostly limited to photos that use 8-bit mode; it offers very little support for 16- and 32-bit modes, which many photographers use to get even higher-quality photos.
-However, 8-bit mode still offers a high level of quality—it's actually the mode that most digital cameras use—so for many people this will not be a major limitation.
+However, 8-bit mode still offers a high level of quality—it's actually the mode most digital cameras use—so for many people this will not be a major limitation.

 Photoshop for mobile devices